AparaV/aparavenkat.com/_posts/2017-06-18-ethics-in-machine-learning.md

 layout: post
 title: Ethics in Machine Learning
 description: >
-    'How will this sentience affect our lives?' is a question that crosses our minds often.
-One of the less commonly asked questions about AI and Machine Learning is 'Was this built and founded with the right virtues?'
+    How will this sentience affect our lives?
+This is a question that crosses our minds often.
+One of the less commonly asked questions about AI and Machine Learning is, was this built and founded with the right virtues?
 subtitle:
 published: true
 comments: true